Peer Review Process & Guidelines

 Only one appeal will be considered.
 The Editors-in Chief decision will be final.

-Reviewing Feature article and Opinion submissions
+Reviewing Editorial or Opinion submissions

 THMT reviewers are asked to review these submissions considering the following: